savetz/tiara/README.md

 alert you to ones new to you.

 Findings are placed in an **HTML** file, <br>
-which can be send as an email via <br>
+which can be sent as an email via <br>
 **[SendGrid]** to you automatically.

 <br>